Tiny Titans

-Tiny Titans was a comic book series by Art Baltazar and Franco Aureliani.
+Tiny Titans is a comic book series by Art Baltazar and Franco Aureliani.
 It was published by DC Comics, beginning publication in February 2008.
 The first issue was also released as part of the annual Free Comic Book Day promotion in May 2008.
-The series concluded its run with the 50th issue, released in March 2012 (cover date May 2012).
+The series concluded its run with the 50th issue, released in March 2012 (cover dated in May).
 During its history, Tiny Titans won the Eisner Award for Best Series for Kids twice, in 2009 and 2011.
-In 2014–2015, the series was revived as Tiny Titans: Return to the Tree House, a six-issue miniseries.
+In 2014–15, the series was revived as Tiny Titans: Return to the Tree House, a six-issue miniseries.
+In 2010, a three-issue crossover with Archie Comics, Tiny Titans/Little Archie, was published with the Tiny Titans creative team.

 Tiny Titans stars alternate versions of DC Universe characters, primarily those from the Teen Titans series.
 It is set in a kid-friendly, elementary school environment.
 Issues typically consist of several individual stories as opposed to one cohesive storyline.
+The stories feature many references to pop culture and elements of the mainline DC Comics continuity, including Darkseid, the Monitor and Anti-Monitor, Final Crisis, and Batman: Battle for the Cowl.

-Recurring characters and jokes
+Characters

-Although the comical nature of the stories feature a wide variety of characters, several are part of recurring jokes:
+Although the stories feature a wide variety of characters, several are part of recurring jokes: